gshipley/enterprise_training/AdminTraining.md

 ##**Understanding and changing the Broker configuration**

-The OpenShift Enterprise Broker uses a configuration file to define several of the attributes for controlling how the platform as a service works.
+The OpenShift Enterprise broker uses a configuration file to define several of the attributes for controlling how the platform as a service works.
 This configuration file is located at */etc/openshift/broker.conf*.
 For instance, the valid gear types that a user can create are defined using the *VALID_GEAR_SIZES* variable.

 	# Comma separated list of valid gear sizes
 	VALID_GEAR_SIZES="small,medium"